Contents

 Application security requirements

-The larger your project is, the more important it is to pay much attention to security to avoid data leakage and other dangerous situations.
+The more complex your Flutter project is, the more important it is to pay much attention to security to avoid data leakage and other dangerous situations.
 How to do it?

 Integrations

-Integrations can help you make a product more convenient for users and speed up the development process.
-To choose integrations, your developer team or vendor should do a review of existing services, demonstrate to you their pros and cons, and help you decide which of them are the best match for your project.
+Integrations can help you make the Flutter app more convenient for users and speed up the development process.
+To choose integrations for your Flutter app, your developer team or vendor should do a review of existing services, demonstrate to you their pros and cons, and help you decide which of them are the best match for your project.
 The final cost of each integration depends on its complexity.

-For example, we at Surf have a case study of creating a banking application with numerous integrations for less than a year.
-Read it to learn more information about integrations optimal for fintechs.
+For example, we at Surf have a case study of creating a banking app on Flutter with numerous integrations for less than a year.
+Read it to learn more information about integrations optimal for fintech.

-Learn how to create applications for iOS and Android using a single codebase
+Learn how to create apps for iOS and Android using a single codebase

-In the charts below, we’ve gathered the approximate time you need to add the most common e-commerce, streaming, and banking applications features.
+In the charts below, we’ve gathered the approximate time you need to add the most common e-commerce and streaming apps features.

 If you don’t feel like calculating or you are afraid to miss something we can do all the math for you.
 Just tell us about the product you want to build and get a precise estimation.